Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Latios Framework features being used (none are yet) and then return back to the normal Unity way of doing things.

+There is an editor script that makes Scene View Focus work better for entities.
+And there is also a hack fix for URP and HDRP to enable the vertex shader stage in shader graph for decal targets, which is required for Kinemation’s pure ECS decal feature.

 Nearly all Latios Framework systems use the `[DisableAutoCreation]` attribute, so they won’t be around.
-The exceptions are some baking systems and a `ProcessAfterLoad` system for Unika.
+The exceptions are some baking systems that process framework-exclusive types and a `ProcessAfterLoad` system for Unika.

+The framework also bakes an `AuthoringSiblingIndex` baking component to complement `TransformAuthoring`.

 Features made available in this state include: